Dynamic Equilibrium with Insider Information and General Uninformed Agent Utility: Equilibrium definition

-and if $\filt^B \subset \filt^m \subset \filt^I$. \end{defn} The idea behind the strict informational set inclusions is that, in a PCE, the market is provided information in addition to that given by the factor process, but the insider still has the finest information set.
-This rules out the unrealistic (though possible - see \cite[Section 3]{MR4192554}) case when the insider's signal is completely passed to the market so $\filt^m = \filt^I = \filt^B \vee \sigma(G_I)$.
-We next turn to the DNREE \begin{defn} $(S,\filt^m)$ is a Dynamic Noisy Rational Expectations Equilibrium (DNREE) if \eqref{E:eq_cond} holds and if $\filt^m = \filt^{B,S}_{+} \subset \filt^I$, where $\filt^{B,S}_{+}$ is the right-continuous enlargement of the filtration generated by $B$ and $S$. \end{defn} We see that a DNREE prevails if the market signal is recoverable at time $0+$ (i.e. for any time $t>0$) based upon market observable quantities.
+\end{defn} The idea behind the strict informational set inclusions is that, in a PCE, the market is provided information in addition to that given by the factor process, but the insider still has the finest information set.
+This rules out the unrealistic (though possible - see \cite[Section 3]{MR4192554}) case when the insider's signal is passed to the market so $\filt^m = \filt^I = \filt^B \vee \sigma(G_I)$.
+Note also that in \eqref{E:eq_cond} the strategies depend upon $S, \filt^m$ and $G_I,G_N$.
+We next turn to the DNREE. \begin{defn} The pair $(S,\filt^m)$ is a Dynamic Noisy Rational Expectations Equilibrium (DNREE) if $(S,\filt^m)$ is a PCE and if $\filt^m = \filt^{B,S}_{+}$, where $\filt^{B,S}_{+}$ is the $\prob$-augmented right-continuous enlargement of the filtration generated by $B$ and $S$. \end{defn} We see that a DNREE prevails if the market signal is recoverable at time $0+$ (i.e. for any time $t>0$) based upon market observable quantities.
 This provides a mechanism for transmission of the market signal.
 Note also that by right-continuity of $\filt^m$ we know that $\filt^{B,S}_{+} \subseteq \filt^m$ automatically.
 Thus, under a DNREE we have $\filt^m = \filt^{B,S}_{+} \subset \filt^I$.
-Lastly, we must use the right-continuous enlargement of $\filt^{B,S}$ because it might not be true that either $\filt^{B,S}$ is right continuous or (more importantly) that the incremental informational content of $\filt^{m}$ relative to $\filt^{B}$ is $\sigma(S_0)$ measurable.
+Lastly, we must use the right-continuous enlargement of $\filt^{B,S}$ because it might not be true that either $\filt^{B,S}$ is right continuous or (more importantly) that the public signal $H$ is $\sigma(S_0)$ measurable.
+For that reason, the notion of a DNREE defined above is weaker than in \cite{MR4192554}.